Flash mob computing: Creators of flash mob computing

 Pat Miller was a research scientist at a national lab and adjunct professor at USF.
 His class on Do-It-Yourself Supercomputers evolved into FlashMob I from the original idea of every student bringing a commodity CPU or an Xbox to class to make an evanescent cluster at each meeting.
 Pat worked on all aspects of the FlashMob software.

 Greg Benson, USF Associate Professor of Computer Science, invented the name "flash mob computing", and proposed the first idea of wireless flash mob computers.
 Greg worked on the core infrastructure of the FlashMob run time environment.

-John Witchel (Stuyvesant High School '86) was a USF graduate student in Computer Science during the Spring of 2004.
-After talking to Greg about the issues of networking a stadium of wireless computers and listening to Pat lecture on what it takes to break the Top 500, John asked the simple question: "Couldn't we just invite people off the street and get enough power to break the Top 500?"
-And flash mob supercomputing was born.
+John Witchel (Stuyvesant High School '86) was a USF graduate student in computer science during 2004.
+After talking to Greg about the challenges of networking a stadium of wireless computers and listening to Pat lecture on what it takes to break the Top 500, John asked, "Couldn't we just invite people off the street and get enough power to break the Top 500?"
 FlashMob I and the FlashMob software was John's master's thesis.